Alpineluffy/CACHE/README.md

 # HOW TO START OUR APPLICATION IN YOUR LOCAL
 * Create a .env file
-* Add the following variable with their appropriate values to the .env file :
+* Add the following variable with their appropriate values to the .env file

-       PORT
+  * PORT
-       MONGODB_URL
+  * MONGODB_URL
-       SECRET_KEY
+  * SECRET_KEY

-*In app.js place your MongoDB URL
+* In app.js place your MongoDB URL

-     uri: "<Replace with your MONGODB URL>",
+        uri: "<Replace with your MONGODB URL>",collection: 'sessions'

     collection: 'sessions'

-*Open the dedicated Terminal of Your OS and Follow the Steps :
+* Open the dedicated Terminal of Your OS and Follow the Steps :

+  * Run

-   Run npm ci
+        npm ci
+  * Run

-   Run npm start
+        npm start
-   If everything is working fine, You will get a confirmation message that your application is running.
+  * If everything is working fine, You will get a confirmation message that your application is running.